 According to TorrentFreak among others, the Netflix app began to force or hardcode a Google DNS lookup.
 To the average user this means nothing.
 But for the enraged, this meant that the Netflix app now prevents being tricked by DNS masking tools.

 Before going any further, we should make it clear that use of the term VPN in most of these reports is incorrect and confusing.
 The term that should have been used is DNS masking tools or SmartDNS.
-Users of secure VPN service solutions such as ExpressVPN and NordVPN have reported no interruptions due to this app modification.
+Users of secure VPN service solutions such as ExpressVPN and NordVPN have reported limited to no interruptions due to this app modification.

 What is DNS?